GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

 * [Deterministic AEAD encryption](https://github.com/google/tink/blob/master/docs/PRIMITIVES.md#deterministic-authenticated-encryption-with-associated-data) is used by to serve following purposes:
   1. Permits use of the cipher-text as join keys.
 The deterministic property of the cipher ensures that cipher-text for the same plain-text is always the same.
 Using this property one can safely use the encrypted data for performing statistical analysis like cardinality analysis, frequency analysis etc.
   1. store signed plain-text within the cipher to assert authenticity.
-  1. reversability, use of 2-way encyrption algorithm permits reversing the algorithmn to obtain original plain-text.
+  1. reversibility, use of 2-way encryption algorithm permits reversing the algorithm to obtain original plain-text.
 Hashing does not permit such operations.

-* [Cloud Data Loss Prevention](https://cloud.google.com/dlp) is a Google Cloud service that provides data classification, de-identification and re-identification features, allowing you to easily manage sensitive data in your enterprise.
+* [Cloud Data Loss Prevention](https://cloud.google.com/dlp) is a Google Cloud service providing data classification, de-identification and re-identification features, allowing you to easily manage sensitive data in your enterprise.

 * __Record Flattening__ is the process of converting nested/repeated records as flat table.
 Each leaf-node of the record gets a unique identifier.
 This flattening process enables sending data to DLP for identification purposes as the DLP API supports a simple [data-table](https://cloud.google.com/dlp/docs/examples-deid-tables).